ntnu-blackandbrown/clozet/README.md

 └── __tests__/
 ```

-### Key Architectural Decisions
-1. **Backend**
-   - Spring Boot 3.4.4 with Java 21
-   - JPA for data access
-   - H2 for development, PostgreSQL for production
-   - Cloudinary for image management
-   - REST API with Spring REST Docs
-   - WebSocket with SockJS/STOMP
-   - JWT for authentication

-2. **Frontend**
-   - Vue 3.5.13 with Composition API
-   - Vite 6.2.5 for build tooling
-   - TypeScript 5.8 for type safety
-   - Pinia for state management
-   - Vue Router for navigation
-   - SockJS/StompJS for WebSocket
-   - Vee-validate/Yup for form validation

-3. **Testing**
-   - Controller tests with Spring REST Docs
-   - Service layer unit tests
-   - Frontend component tests with Vitest
-   - E2E tests with Cypress

 ### Database Entity Relationship Diagram
 The following diagram illustrates the database model of the application, showing all entities and their relationships: